opentensor/btcli/CONTRIBUTING.md

 You are expected to reply to any review comments before your pull request is merged.
 You may update the code or reject the feedback if you do not agree with it, but you should express so in a reply.
-If there is outstanding feedback and you are not actively working on it, your pull request will be closed.
+If there is outstanding feedback and you are not actively working on it, your pull request may be closed.

 #### Squashing Commits